Why your brain works against you (and what causes anxiety)

 I know when I’m leading well, because I’m sleeping well!

-I used to have nightmares almost every night until my late 30's.
+I used to have nightmares almost every night until my late 30s.
 I had them so much that I just got used to them.
-I could remember them in great detail too – much to the annoyance of those I insisted on telling.
-Now I rarely get nightmares and the worst is intense dreams when I’m hormonal.
+I could remember them in great detail too.
+Now I rarely get nightmares and the worst is intense dreams when I'm hormonal.
+How did I crack it?
+Simply, I spent as long as necessary clearing out my unconscious mind.

 Read More